Human eyesight has evolved over millions of years, giving us a range of vision that enables us to survive, prosper, and enjoy life.

 - Perfect eyesight for a human is classed as 20/20 vision.

-While we may have some of the best all-round visual abilities, other species have their own unique features.
+While we may have some of the best all-around visual abilities, other species have their own unique features.

 Man’s best friend is one of the few animals who can read human facial emotions, suggesting that they have lived alongside us for a very long time.